How's Your Communication Game?

 And to build that future!
 Your future self, future team, future company…

-Because if all things arise through language, we want to make sure that our language is translating and transferring.
+Because if all things arise through language, we want to make sure that our language is translated and transferred.
 And that the meaning of our communication lands by the response we get, and that people acknowledge that our intended message has come through.

 The meaning of communication is the response you get.